rbrtsmith/js-snippets/README.md

 console.log(flatten(names)); // ["Robert", "Smith", "John", "Paul", "Jack", "Jones"]
 ```

+##GetTotal
+Utility function, accepts an array of numbers and returns the sum.

 ##IsArray
 A utility function that allows you to type check an array.
 JavaScripts TypeOf method returns object which is incorrect.
 This returns true if the argument passed is an array, and false for anything else.